TULiberalArts/American-Studies/pages/faculty.md

   "Our faculty come from a range of departments — from English to history — to provide you with a well-rounded, interdisciplinary education."
 ---
+Our faculty come from a range of departments — from English to history — to provide you with a well-rounded, interdisciplinary education.